deployexamples/ngnix-laravel/README.md

 # ngix-laravel

-Setup Laravel with Apache server and MySQL database on your domain.
+Setup Laravel with ngnix server and MySQL database on your domain.

 ## Ngnix Setup